caifel/react-typescript-npm-boilerplate/README.md

 ### Video

-[youtube url] // Coming soon (Mainwhile if you have any quesiton just ask)
+[youtube url] // Coming soon (Mainwhile if you have any quesiton just ask in the [issues](https://github.com/GenDecoder/react-typescript-npm-boilerplate/issues))

 ### Article